 The last surviving Mangrove forests in the Krishna estuary have been declared as the Krishna Wildlife Sanctuary.

 Few other major wildlife-protected areas in the Krishna basin include Nagarjunsagar-Srisailam Tiger Reserve, Koyna Wildlife Sanctuary and Chandoli National Park.

 7. Yamuna River

-Known as the longest tributary of the river Ganges in India, the Yamuna river rises from Yamunotri glacier at an altitude of 6,387 metres in the Lower Himalaya region of Uttarakhand.
+Known as the longest tributary of the river Ganges in India, the Yamuna river rises from the Yamunotri glacier at an altitude of 6,387 meters in the Lower Himalaya region of Uttarakhand.

 It traverses the states of Uttarakhand, Delhi, Himachal Pradesh, Haryana and Uttar Pradesh along its course of 1,376 km.

 It continues to flow till it merges with the Ganges at Sangam in Allahabad (Uttar Pradesh).
 The confluence of two rivers is a holy place to Hindus where the famous Kumbh Mela is held every 12 years.